belotserkovtsev/secret-santa-bot/readme.md

 - Create unique room for people attending secret santa
 - Randomly distribute pairs

+## ⛔️ Possible bugs and failures

+- This bot was written in a day, hence there is no error handling at all.
+Be gentle :)
+- I am planning on fixing critical errors, so please submit issues

 ## 💻 Installation
 Download and install the latest version of [Node.js](https://nodejs.org/en/)